NSLS-II-BMM/BeamlineManual/docs/before.rst

 When your BNL Guest registration becomes active, you should receive an email with instructions for enabling your BNL domain account.
-You must complete that step, which includes setting your password and signing up for DUO Federal two-factor authentication.
+You must do this, including setting your password and signing up for DUO Federal two-factor authentication.

 If you need to request an account, go to https://www.bnl.gov/accounts/ and click the button that says "Submit account registration form".

 Enabling your BNL account is non-optional.
 You must have an active account in order to unlock the computers at the beamline.